 On February 28, 2017, Capstone's EPA for the Sechelt Creek facility with BC Hydro was extended from its original expiry at a price per megawatt hour that is lower than the 2016 price.
-On May 31, 2017, Capstone's EPA was extended for the second time on an interim basis.
+On October 31, 2017, Capstone's EPA was extended on an interim basis.
 Capstone expects any new or amended EPA will provide a lower price for electricity supplied than what was paid under the previous contract, which expired February 28, 2017.
 In addition, on March 1, 2017, Capstone signed a facility agreement with the shíshálh Nation, which will result in minority equity ownership by the shíshálh Nation and profit sharing for the project.

-Settlers Landing Achieved Commercial Operation
+Settlers Landing Achieved Commercial Operation and Project Financing Term Conversion

 On April 5, 2017, Capstone achieved COD on the Settlers Landing wind development project, an 8 MW facility located in Ontario with a PPA expiring in 2037.
+This was followed by the conversion of the construction facility on August 31, 2017, to a five-year term facility, which is non-recourse to Capstone.